 Anchovy paste can be bought in a reclosable tube, too.

-Blackcurrant Jelly or Jam (and sometimes Blackberry): a well made jam or jelly, not too sweet will enhance all kinds of items without leaving a discernible flavor behind.
-Flat gravies, sauces and even soups can come alive with a teaspoon or so dissolved in at the end.
+(and sometimes Blackberry): a well-made jam or jelly, not too sweet will enhance all kinds of items without leaving a discernible flavor behind.
+Flat gravies, sauces, and soups can come alive with a teaspoon or so dissolved in at the end.
 It can be pricier than the regular grocery store jams, harder to find, but well worth it.

 Well, I’ve gone on long enough – and I’m always good for a new secret!
 Do you have any “Top Secret” ingredient that you’d love to share?
 Here’s your chance – just whisper it in my ear – I promise not to tell!